inlab-geo/cofi/README.md

 CoFI (Common Framework for Inference) is an open-source initiative for interfacing between generic inference algorithms and specific geoscience problems.

-With a mission to bridge the gap between the domain expertise and the inference expertise, this Python package provides an interface across a wide range of inference algorithms from different sources, as well as ways of defining inverse problems with examples included.
+With a mission to bridge the gap between the domain expertise and the inference expertise, this Python package provides an interface across a wide range of inference algorithms from different sources, as well as ways of defining inverse problems with examples included [here](https://github.com/inlab-geo/cofi-examples).

 > This project and [documentation](https://cofi.readthedocs.io/en/latest/) are under initial development stage.
 Please feel free to contact us for feedback or issues!